 After a few days of waiting in the hostel, we finally got the green light, we could finally go to the cargo terminal in Alat, as the boat would probably leave that day.
 That would not be the case, as we found out when we arrived at the port.

 We were equipped with the Uzbek visa, which we got at the Uzbek Embassy in Baku (read here).
 And we were ready to get the ferry to Kazakstan (Aktau), for a few days on the Mangosteen desert before reaching the border (Beyneu) that would take us to Uzbekistan (Karakalpakestan).

-We set up our tent and eventually we would be 6 tents, all waiting for the boat to Kazakhstan.
+We set up our tent and eventually, that night, we would be 6 tents, eight passengers and one dog, all waiting for the boat to Kazakhstan.
 Information was never volunteered, we had to approach the officials to know if there were any news at all.
-As soon as they had the green light, we were asked to go to the immigration office.
-That was all quite quickly and soon we were on board the cargo ship, Professor Gul, where a Sargent-like woman gave instructions in a way that would make many military blush!
+Next day, as soon as they had the green light from the boat, we were asked to go to the immigration office.
+That was all quite quickly and soon we were onboard the cargo ship, Professor Gul, where a Sargent-like woman gave instructions in a way that would make many military blush!
 She commanded, we obeyed.
 Soon we were all in a line and being directed to our cabins with bedsheets and towels.
 There is no toilet paper on board.
 Don’t make the mistake of asking Ms Sargent for some, she will make you run with her ‘Go away!’